Quantum Mechanics on a Poincar\'e Hyperboloid: INTRODUCTION

 We also give the representation of this algebra.
-Due to the 2nd constraint, the Hilbert space is spanned by the states with quantum numbers corresponding to the coordinates of the Poincar\'e hyperboloid.
-We explicitly derive the form of the Hamiltonian in this representation, which agrees with the known result\cite{Balazs, Davis, Argyres}.
+Due to the constraints, the Hilbert space is spanned by the states with quantum numbers corresponding to the coordinates of the Poincar\'e hyperboloid.
+We explicitly derive the matrix elemnets of the generators and the form of the Hamiltonian in this representation.
+In the special case where the magnetic field is absent ($g=0$), our result agrees with the known result\cite{Balazs, Davis, Argyres}.

-In the next section we consider a classical system of a free particle on a Poincar\'e hyperboloid.
-In section III we derive the Dirac bracket algebra and in section IV we give the representation of this algebra.
-Finally in section V we give a brief summary.
+In the next section, we consider a classical system of a charged particle on a Poincar\'e hyperboloid with a uniform magnetic field.
+In section III, we derive the Dirac bracket algebra and the representation of this algebra.
+Finally, in section IV, we give a brief summary.